Holding planning meetings in private homes and gardens

 You might also want to try to find ways to include young volunteers in planning, even if they can’t join the main planning meetings.
 You could take a term plan to a unit meeting, sit down separately with your young volunteers and ask them to take on parts of planning and delivering activities.

 • Explain how the planning meetings are run and what's expected of them.
-They might never have attended a meeting like this before so avoid making it too formal, and explain common jargon or acronyms.
+They might not have been to this kind of meeting before, so keep it informal and explain any jargon or acronyms.

-• Make the meetings fun.
-Include time to help the young people get to know everyone.
+• Make the meetings fun and help the young people get to know everyone.

 • Aim for the meeting to be action oriented.
 What short-term goals can you tackle?

-• Have one or more specific adult volunteers as a contact for the young leader to talk to about any problems.
-This could be anything from difficultly getting to the meeting, to not knowing how or when to share ideas.
+• Have 1 or more specific adult volunteers as a contact for the young leader to talk to about any problems.
+This could be anything from difficulty getting to the meeting, to not knowing how or when to share ideas.

 • Make sure they know that they can challenge anything they don’t agree with, and their opinions are as important as the adult volunteers.